-Microfiche.
-Listing of government documents available through the Government Printing Office.
+This is a microfiche listing of government documents available through the Government Printing Office.
 This compilation represents an "in stock" listing.
 The microfiche is located in the Bibliography Room.
 It is issued bimonthly with monthly updates.

 Government documents do circulate and are available through interlibrary loan.
-Be sure to check the card catalog as many documents have been placed in the L.C. classification system.
+Be sure to check the card catalog as many documents have been classified into the main collection.